-Enrollment Verification/Order Official Transcript through National Student Clearinghouse

-Click Student Tab- then click on Student Records, then select National Student Clearinghouse.
-At that site you can select from: Student & Alumni (at the top of the page), or Verify Current Enrollment.
-Input your student information, order official transcript.
+Enrollment Verification/Order Official Transcript through National Student Clearinghouse Click Student Tab- then click on Student Records, then select National Student Clearinghouse.
+At that site you can select from Student & Alumni (at the top of the page), or Verify Current Enrollment.
+Input your student information to order an official transcript.